I had an abnormal pap smear—what does it mean and what happens next?

 Key Takeaways:

-- An abnormal result typically does not mean that you have cervical cancer, though changes may have been caused by HPV
+- An abnormal cytology result typically does not mean that you have cervical cancer, though changes may have been caused by HPV

 - An abnormal result can mean many things, and it’s important to work with your doctor to understand both your result and next steps